-- Prices of precious and base metals and other minerals are extremely volatile and there are times when there is very limited availability of equity financing for the purposes of mineral exploration and development; - The Company's future performance is largely tied to the outcome of future drilling results and the overall financial markets; and - Current financial markets are likely to be volatile in Canada for the calendar 2024, reflecting ongoing economic concerns due to the global pandemic breakout of COVID-19, inflation, and the wars in Ukraine and the Middle East.
+- Prices of precious and base metals and other minerals are extremely volatile and there are times when there is very limited availability of equity financing for the purposes of mineral exploration and development; - The Company's future performance is largely tied to the outcome of future drilling results and the overall financial markets, and consequently the ability of the company to raise additional capital; - Current financial markets are likely to be volatile in Canada for the calendar 2024, reflecting ongoing economic concerns due to inflation, and the wars in Ukraine and the Middle East.
 The actual and perceived impacts of these and other macro influences may have a material adverse effect on the global economy and on the stock market, including trading prices of the Company's shares and its ability to raise new capital.
 Companies worldwide have been negatively affected by these trends.
 As a result, the Company may have difficulties raising equity financing for the purposes of mineral exploration and development, particularly without excessively diluting the interest of current shareholders of the Company.